jartap99/srcnn/README.md

 * cv2 - 4.1.2
 * matplotlib - 3.3.2
 * numpy - 1.19.2
+* Used minconda or conda for virtual environment

 ## Datasets
 Both train, validation and test sets are avialable in author's website